Wine Cellar Design

 The cornerstone of any successful wine cellar is precise environmental control.
 Wine is a living entity, and consistent temperature and humidity are vital for its proper aging and preservation.

-• Temperature: Aim for a stable temperature between 55°F (12.8°C) and 57°F (14°C).
-Fluctuations are detrimental, so invest in a high-quality, dedicated cellar cooling system.
-We work with experienced mechanical engineers who are able to specify the right equipment for your cellar size and design.
+• Temperature: Aim for a stable temperature between 12°C and 14°C. Fluctuations are detrimental, so for the perfect wine cellar invest in a high-quality, dedicated cellar cooling system, and also use mass to your advantage (solid walls, underground locations) to provide thermal stability.
+Remember to insulate the door as well.
+We work with experienced mechanical engineers who are able to specify the right mechancial equipment for your cellar size and design.

-• Humidity: Maintain humidity levels between 50% and 70%.
+• Humidity: Maintain humidity levels between 55% and 75%.
 This prevents corks from drying out and allowing air into the bottles, which can spoil the wine.
-A humidifier or dehumidifier may be necessary to achieve this balance.
+An air conditioner, humidifier or dehumidifier may be necessary to achieve this balance.
 Good seals on doors help maintain the temperature and humidity within the room.

 • Vibration and Light: Minimize vibration, as it can disturb sediment and accelerate aging.
 Keep your cellar away from heavy foot traffic or machinery.
-Direct sunlight and even fluorescent light can be harmful, so thoughtful lighting design is crucial.
+Direct sunlight and even fluorescent light can be harmful to a wines development, so thoughtful lighting design is crucial and protecting the bottles from natural light during storage essential.

 2. Selecting Materials for Enduring Elegance